 Running training has many variables including speed, intensity, frequency, running surface and incline/decline.
 If any one of these variables rapidly change, the risk of overuse injuries increases dramatically.

 The key is to gradually increase each of these variables over time.
 Increasing your distance by 500m is probably not enough.
 Whilst running 5km one week and 20km the next is likely too much.
 Find your happy medium.

-Running the same route at 5 minutes/km four times a week may seem like a great way to stay fit and train for your next half marathon.
+Running the same route at 5 minutes per km four times a week may seem like a great way to stay fit and train for your next half marathon.
 Unfortunately this is a one way ticket to overuse injuries for most.

 Consistently running at the same speed loads the same joints, tendons, ligaments and muscles.
-This will eventually lead to overuse injuries such as Patellofemoral Pain, ITB syndrome, achilles/calf pain and Shin Splint.
+This will eventually lead to overuse running injuries such as Patellofemoral Pain, ITB syndrome, Achilles/calf pain and Shin Splints.

 If you want to be injury free on race day, you need to add some variety to your training regime.
 Try mixing it up with some fast and slow runs, interval training and hill work.

 No pain no gain right?
 Not quite.
 Pushing through injuries or pain can worsen some conditions, resulting in a lengthier recovery process and more time spent on the side lines.

 A key skill all athletes need to develop is being able to distinguish between pain due to an injury and pain due to working hard!
 This can be difficult when you are just starting out.
 We suggest seeking advice when:

 - You have pain that is sharp or intense.

 - Pain does not subside quickly and continues for days after running